joncarlmatthews/handmade/README.md

 ## Development Environment

-Using Windows as the development environment as it meets the following development requirements:
+Using Windows as the development environment as it meets the following developer requirements:

 ✔ Debugger